← Back to Docs

 Multiple Conversions Per User

-You can fire multiple postbacks for the same rgta_ref with different externalIds.
+You can fire multiple postbacks for the same swarm_ref with different externalIds.
 Each one creates a separate lead.
 Use this for recurring purchases or subscription renewals.

 Webhook Integration

-If you use Stripe, Shopify, or similar platforms, fire the Regatta postback from your webhook handler when an order is completed or a subscription is activated.
+If you use a hosted commerce or billing platform, fire the AffiliateSwarm postback from your webhook handler when an order is completed or a subscription is activated.

 Postback Field Reference